Licensing and security: what builds trust in online casinos

 MGA - Malta Gaming AuthorityEU, MaltaTight control, player protection, audit

-Curacao eGamingCuracao (Holland)Popular with crypto casinos, faster receiving
+Curacao eGamingCuracao (Holland)Popular with crypto casinos, faster to get

 Kahnawake Gaming CommissionCanadaIndian Reservation Registration

-Isle of Man, Gibraltar, AlderneyEuropeRespected jurisdictions with an audit focus
+Isle of Man, Gibraltar, AlderneyEuropeDear Jurisdictions with Audit Focus

-Important: Having a license number on a casino website is a sign of transparency.
+Important: having a license plate on the casino website is a sign of transparency.
 It can be checked on the official websites of regulators.

 The license is only part of the protection.
-The modern casino is obliged to provide:
+A modern casino is obliged to provide:

 • SSL Encryption - Site Data Protection

-• Split accounts - keep deposits separate from the company's assets
+• Split accounts - keep deposits separate from company assets

 Risks of playing unlicensed casinos

-May not pay winnings - without the possibility of a complaint
+May not pay winnings - without the possibility of complaint

 Fake software - twisted games, dishonest RTP